The connectivity carcass of a vertex subset in a graph: both odd and even case: Introduction

 1.~ {\bf The first complete exposition of the connectivity carcass:}~\\ We present the first complete and self-contained exposition of the foundational results of the connectivity carcass announced by Dinitz and Vainshtein in the extended abstract \cite{DBLP:conf/stoc/DinitzV94}.\\

 2. {\bf A Simpler and Alternate approach:}~\\ To derive their results, Dinitz and Vainshtein \cite{DBLP:conf/stoc/DinitzV94,DBLP:journals/siamcomp/DinitzV00} introduce and use the concept of a {\em locally orientable} graph which can be viewed as a generalization of a directed graph.
 This concept is quite sophisticated.
 Moreover, one of the main tools they use is the ${\textsc{3-Star Lemma}}$ which has two assertions $(i)$ and $(ii)$.
 This lemma has a nontrivial and involved proof.
 In this article, we pursue an alternate approach which is much simpler.
-Our approach uses elementary graph properties or the {\em sub-modularity} of cuts \cite{Lovasz-book} -- a well-known property of cuts in graphs expressed only using a short and simple inequality.
+Our approach uses elementary graph properties or the {\em submodularity} of cuts \cite{Lovasz-book} -- a well-known property of cuts in graphs expressed only using a short and simple inequality.
 Even the proof of the ${\textsc{3-Star Lemma}}(i)$ turns out to be its immediate application.
 We do not require the ${\textsc{3-Star Lemma}}(ii)$.
 The alternate approach allows us to generalize the results uniformly for both even and odd case, treating them without distinction.
 Additionally, avoiding complex concepts makes it much more accessible to a broader audience.\\

 3.~{\bf An Additional bridge between ${\cal F}$ and ${\cal H}$:}~\\ Dinitz and Vainshtein \cite{DBLP:conf/stoc/DinitzV94} established a mapping from the units of ${\cal F}$ to proper paths in ${\cal H}$.
 We extend this mapping to the edges of ${\cal F}$ in a seamless manner as follows.
 Let $e$ be any edge in ${\cal F}$.
 We show that there exists a proper path in ${\cal H}$ such that $e$ appears in the strip of those and exactly those minimal cuts of ${\cal H}$ that share an edge with this path.
 This leads to establishing a relationship between the projection of an edge and the projection of its endpoints in ${\cal H}$.
 These insights serve as an additional bridge between ${\cal F}$ and ${\cal H}$.